bfncs/codemod-imports-sort/README.md

 # CodeMod to sort ES6 imports by type

-Use this codemod to sort ES6 imports by type: external module imports before imports from parent folders before imports from sibling folders.
-Imports of the same type will be sorted alphabetically.
+Use this codemod to sort ES6 imports by type in this order:

+* internal Node.js modules before
+* external module imports before
+* local imports from parent folders before
+* local imports from sibling folders.

+Imports of the same type are sorted alphabetically.

 ## Install